Pankaj-026/Pankaj-026/README.md

 ## Hi there!
 I'm Pankaj Gupta 👋
 Welcome to my GitHub profile!
-I'm an aspiring Frontend Developer with a keen interest in building dynamic and user-friendly web applications.
+I'm an aspiring Software Engineer with a keen interest in building dynamic and user-friendly web applications.
 With skills in HTML, CSS, JavaScript, and Bootstrap, I'm diving deep into JavaScript core concepts to solidify my foundation as I pursue a BSc in IT.

 ## About Me
 - 💼 Aspiring Software Engineer with a focus on full-Stack development